 Do consider that anything you can prepare before your own lessons rather than making up as you go, is likely to help.
 Short video clips, with their carefully edited script, followed by questions, can help to underpin things.
 Rehearse your explanations and use crib cards – nothing wrong with that.
 Read short sections out from a textbook, then go carefully over the key vocabulary and ideas with the class.
 Some schools/departments will have booklets the children complete, detailed plans, or even ready-made (MAT-wide) PowerPoints.
 These can be very supportive but for heaven’s sake don’t think they mean you can have a quick skim and then teach from them without more work to know the curriculum content.

-There is evidence that suggests that knowledge of misconceptions – where the children are most likely to go wrong – and knowledge of particularly good ways of getting ideas across, are also an important part of knowing how to teach your specialism.
+There is evidence that suggests that knowledge of misconceptions – where the children are most likely to go wrong – and knowledge of particularly good ways of getting ideas across, are also an important part of knowing how to teach.
 Indeed it may be that this ends up being the more important knowledge in the end.
 Hopefully mentors and tutors will point you at appropriate sources of information, but also keep asking the experienced teachers in your school about sticking points with the different things you are teaching.
 Where the things you are teaching are abstract, think about providing concrete examples – from a number line to support working with negative numbers, to blowing through straws to illustrate why adding a resistor in parallel reduces resistance.

-Mark written work as soon as you get the chance.
+Mark written work (or prepare whole-class feedback) as soon as you get the chance.
 There’ll be plenty of teachers willing to have you roped in.
 Do (and mark) some past papers if you’re Secondary; that will help you to know what to emphasise.

 That’s about it, I think.
 Subject knowledge really matters.
 Sometimes that focus gets lost in all the complexity of classroom practice.